All right, that's Leonard Skinner's Simple Man, and that can only mean one thing on this radio show, and that is All Things Bill O'Reilly.

 Number two, they are complicit, Bill.

-They they for three years peddled lies, mistruths, conspiracy theories, and they aided in a betting.
+Yeah, they're because for three years peddled lies, mistruths, conspiracy theories, and they aided in the betting.

 They were real interested in a speculative story that turned out to be bogus every single freaking day.